-The following sermon was preached by Lea F. Schweitz, Assistant Professor of Systematic Theology/Religion and Science, Director of the Zygon Center for Religion and Science, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, November 29, 2010.
+The following sermon was preached by Lea F. Schweitz, Associate Professor of Systematic Theology/Religion and Science, Director of the Zygon Center for Religion and Science, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, November 29, 2010.

 Isaiah 2:1-5; Matthew 24:36-44